doismellburning/licecomb/README.md

 More verbose output:

     $ licecomb -v doismellburning/licecomb
-    SUCCESS: Found a license file (LICENSE) in doismellburning/licecomb
+    SUCCESS: Found a license file in doismellburning/licecomb

 Check all of a user/organisation's repos: